k-bx/haskell-scripting/README.md

 command-line and do some helpful work.

-This repository's goal is to become a one-stop shop serving simultaneously a tutorial and a cookbook on how to write scripts in Haskell, going from most simple and easy towards more complicated and framework-heavy patterns, capturing most common data formats and libraries used in scripting ("most common" metric was chosen arbitrary).
+This repository's goal is to become a one-stop shop serving simultaneously a cookbook on how to write scripts in Haskell, going from most simple and easy towards more complicated and framework-heavy patterns, capturing most common data formats and libraries used in scripting ("most common" metric was chosen arbitrary).

 TODO: